 The opioid syndemic has challenged the existing healthcare infrastructure.
 Traditional care pathways, such as patients presenting to the hospital for acute illnesses and then following up in primary care settings for vaccination and health counseling, may not be effective.
-PWID are frequently uninsured or underinsured and lack access to stable housing, and they may struggle navigating outpatient follow-up appointments [16, 17].
-To directly address these barriers to care, the Centers for Disease Control and Prevention has suggested that nontraditional healthcare settings, including acute hospitalization or other community health settings, provide PWID service bundles that include key aspects of preventive care and treatment services.
-Recommended services include MOUD, targeted preventive healthcare (vaccinations for hepatitis A and B and HIV PrEP), and testing and treatment for infectious diseases [18, 19].
-While not yet widely implemented, strategies using hospital admission for complications of IDU as an opportunity to provide preventive/primary care may be crucial for reaching this population.
-However, as our survey reveals, there remain substantial questions about the ownership of these responsibilities, ranging from the timing and location of immunizations (ie, inpatient vs outpatient settings), to when screening for other infections, such as HIV, HBV, and HCV, should occur, and
+Frequently PWID are un- or under-insured, lack access to stable housing, and may struggle navigating outpatient follow up appointments.
+16,17 To directly address these barriers to care, the CDC has suggested that non-traditional health-care settings, including acute hospitalization or other community health settings, provide PWID service bundles that include key aspects of preventative care and treatment services.
+Recommended services include MOUD, targeted preventative healthcare (vaccinations for hepatitis A and B, and HIV PrEP), and testing and treatment for infectious diseases.
+18,19 While not yet widely implemented, strategies using hospital admission for complications of IDU as an opportunity to provide preventative / primary care may be crucial for reaching this population.
+However, as this survey reveals, there remain substantial questions about ownership of these responsibilities, ranging from the timing and location of immunizations (i.e., inpatient vs outpatient settings), to when screening for other infections such as HIV, HBV and HCV should occur, and which consult services should provide harm reduction counseling and MOUD.